-Students in other parts of Canada who want to know more about a possible interview should write to Department of Drama, 3-146 Fine Arts Centre, University of Alberta, Edmonton, Alberta T6G 2C9; telephone (780) 492-2271, e-mail drama@ualberta.ca
+Students in other parts of Canada who want to know more about a possible interview should write to Department of Drama, 3-146 Fine Arts Centre, University of Alberta, Edmonton, Alberta T6G 2C9; telephone (780) 492-2271, e-mail drama@ualberta.ca.

-- Candidates must contact the Department of Drama, in writing, not later than May 1 (see §12.7).
-Early application is encouraged. - Inquiries regarding the requirements for admission should be directed to Department of Drama, 3-146 Fine Arts Centre, University of Alberta, Edmonton, Alberta T6G 2C9; telephone (780) 492-2271, e-mail drama@ - (5) Applicants who want to be considered for an alternative program in Arts must meet the matriculation and postsecondary admission requirements for - A nonrefundable deposit toward tuition fees, on official notification of acceptance, is required of successful applicants.
+- (3) Candidates must contact the Department of Drama, in writing, not later than May 1 (see §12.7).
+Early application is encouraged. - (4) Inquiries regarding the requirements for admission should be directed to Department of Drama, 3-146 Fine Arts Centre, University of Alberta, Edmonton, Alberta T6G 2C9; telephone (780) 492-2271, e-mail drama@ ualberta.ca. - (5) Applicants who want to be considered for an alternative program in Arts must meet the matriculation and postsecondary admission requirements for that program. - (6) A nonrefundable deposit toward tuition fees, on official notification of acceptance, is required of successful applicants.